The Quiet War on Bitterness: Why Modern Food Fears Flavor

 And like all good teachers, it asks us to be uncomfortable, so we can grow.

-We can plant the bitter greens, sip the bitter brews, savor the bitter notes that give life depth.
+But we can choose differently, and we can plant those bitter greens, sip the bitter brews, and savor those bitter notes that give life the depth we all deserve it to have.

 Rekindling Bitterness at Home